Using the Microsoft My Sign-Ins Portal

 Note that if you want to sign out of your Microsoft account on the Settings menu, you should use the option to review your devices above.

-1. Click on Overview in the left menu.
-Then click Sign out everywhere in the profile section.
+1. Click on My Account in the left menu and select Security Info.
+Then click Sign out everywhere.

-- Click on Overview in the left menu.
+- Click on My Account in the left menu.

 2. Click OK to confirm you want to sign out of all web browser sessions and all devices that are currently signed in to Microsoft.